Study abroad in the United States: Benefits

 It has been shown that through study abroad, students can gain a better understanding of themselves, and of their culture.
 They improve their ability to evaluate elements of their own culture in an unbiased manner.
 It has also been shown that students who study abroad are more appreciative of their own culture and not just the culture that they visited.
 Some even say studying abroad can become a "reverse culture shock" with the differences of students when they return to their own culture.
 In addition, multicultural interactions become smoother and more natural for the students for the rest of their lives.
 It has been shown that 96% have increased self-confidence, 97% feel more mature and 98% understand their own values more clearly.
 Research suggests that when paired together, the use of social media and study abroad programs make second language acquisition much less difficult.
 Michele Back, Assistant Professor of World Languages Education at the University of Connecticut, conducted research on the positive influence Facebook has on second language acquisition for students participating in study abroad programs.
 Her work demonstrated that students who used Facebook to interact with native speakers, before and after their study abroad experience, found it easier to maintain long term interactions in their target language—further enhancing their second language acquisition.

-While focus is often placed on the "romantic" experience of visiting another culture in discussions about the benefits of study abroad, there has been some research that shows that study abroad experience has a quantitatively positive net effect on students.
-A study conducted from 2006-2010 showed that—during a period when only 49% of the average population of college graduates found a job within one year of graduation—98% of students with study abroad experience had found employment within one year.
-Students with study abroad experience reported starting salaries 25% higher than the general student population.